Guidance for Markers

 Before the toss for the mat, explain to the bowlers: –

 • You will check that the mat is centred before the jack is delivered.
-If the jack is delivered before the mat is centred, it will be returned and the opponent will set the mat and deliver the jack.
+If the jack is delivered before the mat is centred, ignore it and centre the mat first.

 • You will chalk a toucher, or remove old chalk from a non-toucher, as soon as it comes to rest.